jaketlarson/lite-jot/README.md

 # License
 <a href="http://opensource.org/licenses/gpl-3.0.html">GNU General Public License, version 3 (GPL-3.0)</a>.
 Copyright 2015 Jake Larson.

+Please request permission from Jake Larson (codereloadrepeat [at] gmail.com) to host this application on your own.

-You are not granted rights or licenses to the trademarks of Lite Jot.
+You are not granted rights or license to the brand name Lite Jot.